-- 4. use of reasonable force as required by way of correction to restrain a student from carrying out a violent or destructive act that could harm the student or others; - 5. interventions such as positive behaviour supports, community conferencing or other forms of restorative justice; - 6. replacement of or payment for damage to school property; - 7. corrective student transfer; - 8. suspension; and/or - 9. recommendation for expulsion. - 5.
-As per Ministerial Order (#042/2019) and the Standards for Seclusion and Physical Restraint in Alberta Schools, in the event unanticipated events unfold where a child's/student's behaviour poses a danger of imminent harm to self or others, the use of physical restraint and/or seclusion may be utilized as preplanned safety measures with parent or guardian consent, or as emergency and crisis measures. - 6.
-The Principal shall ensure school staff complete the Individual Incident Report and Observation Log for Physical Restraint and Seclusion Form (Form 350-1) for all incidents involving seclusion and physical restraint, and submit the completed form to Supports for Students. - 7.
+- 2.4.2. short-term removal of privileges; - 2.4.3. detention; - 2.4.4. use of reasonable force as required by way of correction to restrain a student from carrying out a violent or destructive act that could harm the student or others; - 2.4.5. interventions such as positive behaviour supports, community conferencing or other forms of restorative justice; - 2.4.6. replacement of or payment for damage to school property; - 2.4.7. corrective student transfer; - 2.4.8. suspension; and/or - 2.4.9. recommendation for expulsion. - 2.5.
+As per Ministerial Order (#042/2019) and the Standards for Seclusion and Physical Restraint in Alberta Schools, in the event unanticipated events unfold where a child's/student's behaviour poses a danger of imminent harm to self or others, the use of physical restraint and/or seclusion may be utilized as pre-planned safety measures with parent or guardian consent, or as emergency and crisis measures. - 2.6.
+The Principal shall ensure school staff complete the Individual Incident Report and Observation Log for Physical Restraint and Seclusion Form (Form 350-1) for all incidents involving seclusion and physical restraint, and submit the completed form to Supports for Students. - 2.7.
 When physical restraint and/or seclusion is used as a pre-planned safety measure, the Principal shall ensure parents provide informed consent and complete the Parent Permission to use Physical Restraint/Seclusion form (Form 350-2).
-Signed consents are to be included with the child's/student's Behaviour Action Plan.
+Signed consents are to be included with the child's/student's Behaviour Action Plan. - 3.
+Annually at the start of each school year-or as needed throughout the school year for all families that enrol in the Division mid-year-parents/guardians shall acknowledge they've read and reviewed this Administrative Procedure with their child.